 18th Century British Literature: 424, 454, 461, 508.
 19th Century British Literature: 426, 427, 455, 510.
 Modern British Literature: 428, 456, 462, 482, 515.
 Pre-20th Century American Literature: 431, 434, 439, 518.
 Modern American Literature: 432, 435, 437, 440, 441a, 441b, 482, 515.
 Gender and Ethnic Studies: 446, 457, 478, 526, 570.
 Literary Criticism and Theory: 495, 501, 502.

 Variable Topic Course: 443, 465, 521.

 POST-BACCALAUREATE CERTIFICATE

 TEACHING OF WRITING

 The Teaching of writing post-baccalaureate certificate is designed for students seeking graduate work in composition pedagogy and research but not wishing to commit to a two-year MA program.
 The certificate program offers substantive, comprehensive study in a relatively brief time and is intended for students teaching or planning to teach on the university, community college, high school, and middle school levels.

 PROGRAM OF STUDY

-Required courses (12 hours): ENG 552, 554, 556, 558.
-Electives (6 hours) selected from: ENG 486, 487, 488, 490 (or 491, 492, 493, 592), 541, 570, 572, 574, 576, 578, 581.
+Required courses (12 hours):

+ENG 552 Academic Writing and Research Methods in Composition Studies

+ENG 554 Composition Pedagogy

+ENG 556 Theory of Composition and Rhetoric

+ENG 558 Practicum in the Teaching of Writing

+Electives (6 hours, 3 credit hours each) selected from:

+ENG 486 Teaching Creative Writing

+ENG 490 Advanced Composition

+ENG 491 Technical Writing

+ENG 492 Advanced Fiction Writing

+ENG 493 Advance Poetry Writing

+ENG 541 Discourse Analysis

+ENG 570 Teaching African American Oral and Written Tradition

+ENG 572 Theory and Practice of Teaching Writing with Computers

+ENG 574 Basic Writing Theory and Pedagogy

+ENG 576 Writing Across the Curriculum

+ENG 578 Gender, Language, and Pedagogy

+ENG 581 Topics in Teaching Writing

+ENG 587 Politics of Composition Pedagogy

+ENG 588 History of Rhetoric I - The Classical Period to the Renaissance

+ENG 589 History of Rhetoric II - The Enlightenment to Today

+ENG 592 Creative Writing

+POST-BACCALAUREATE CERTIFICATE

-POST-BACCALAUREATE CERTIFICATE TEACHING ENGLISH AS A SECOND LANGUAGE (TESL)
+TEACHING ENGLISH AS A SECOND LANGUAGE (TESL)

 The TESL certificate is designed for students seeking graduate work in TESL pedagogy and theory but not wishing to commit to a two-year MA program.
 The program covers the same core areas that the full MA does, but can be completed in a shorter amount of time, allowing students to pursue other graduate degrees or professional experiences.

 PROGRAM OF STUDY

 Required courses (12 hours): ENG 400, 416, 468, 542.

 Electives (6 hours) selected from: ENG 540, 541, 543, 544, 597.

 MASTER OF SCIENCE IN EDUCATION

 SECONDARY EDUCATION/ENGLISH/LANGUAGE ARTS

 The Department of English Language and Literature, in cooperation with the Department of Curriculum and Instruction, offers an English specialization as part of the Master of Science in Education (MSEd) degree in secondary education.
-A jointly advised program ordinarily including 15 hours in English will be designed, taking into

-account each prospective student's background and interests.
+A jointly advised program ordinarily including 15 hours in English will be designed, taking into account each prospective student's background and interests.
 Throughout the program, the student must consult with the program adviser in the Department of English Language and Literature before registering for any English courses.
 Upon completion of the program, students must have accumulated at least 42 semester hours in English (graduate and undergraduate work combined).
 Thus, students admitted to the program with less than 27 hours of acceptable undergraduate work will be required to complete more than 15 graduate hours in English in order to satisfy degree requirements.
 Students must achieve a 3.0 (A=4.0) grade point average in course work in the English/language arts teaching field, as well as an overall average of 3.0.
 For further information, see "Secondary Education" in another section of this chapter.

 ENVIRONMENTAL SCIENCE MANAGEMENT

 Contact: Graduate Program Director

 Application Deadlines: